Fuchsia magellanica: Description

 F. magellanica is a consistently variable species across the whole of its natural range and, despite past usage and popular misconceptions, no scientific varieties are currently recognized by botanist Dr. Paul E. Berry, the leading authority on the genus.
 Care should be taken not to accord any of the many garden selections and hybrids with taxonomic status by using "var."
 Additionally, pollen stain tests conducted in the Pacific Northwest region of the United States by members of the Western Fuchsia Species Society have indicated that almost all of the many garden selections of this species are, in fact, hybrids to a lesser or greater degree.

+It is distinguished from other species in the section by its elongated ovary and fruit, long petioles that are usually over 1/4 the length of the blade, and highly dentate leaf margins.

 Distribution

 This species of Fuchsia occurs in temperate southern regions of Argentina and Chile, from latitude 32°50' S. to the Straits of Magellan.
-In Australia, the species is recorded as naturalised in the states of Western Australia, South Australia, New South Wales, Victoria and Tasmania.
+Fuchsia magellenica thrives in damp scrublands, forest edges, or clearings, often close to water sources.
+It is geographically isolated from the Brazilian species of the Quelusia section by a distance of 1000-1500 km.
+In Australia, the species is recorded as naturalized in the states of Western Australia, South Australia, New South Wales, Victoria and Tasmania.

 Cultivation

 They arrived in England in the late 18th century.
 According to tradition, the English gardener James Lee discovered them on the windowsill of a seaman's house and bought them for a considerable sum.
 As early as 1793 Lee is said to have sold a large number of pieces that he had pulled from this one copy.
 Fuchsia magellanica, and its cultivars and hybrids, are widely cultivated by plant nurseries and gardeners as ornamental plants.
-They are grown in temperate and subtropical gardens and conservatories, in containers on patios, balcony|balconies, and indoors.
+They are grown in temperate and subtropical gardens and conservatories, in containers on patios, balconies, and indoors.
 They prefer a sunny position.

 The plants are quite cold-hardy compared to other species from more tropical climates, being deciduous where frosts are light, and only top die back in hard frosts (with mulching).
 The profuse drooping flowers are a nectar source attractive to hummingbirds.

 This species, and hybrids using it as parent stock, are very susceptible to the fuchsia gall mite, Aculops fuchsiae, a serious disfiguring pest that was first accidentally spread from its native Brazil to the West Coast of the United States in 1980.
 It has more recently made appearances in France (2003), the Channel Islands (2006) and the United Kingdom (2007).
 Fortunately the fuchsia gall mite does not readily survive temperatures below 40 F, and there are effective treatments and strategies.

+It has been used in traditional remedies as a diuretic and antipyretic.